jabou19/Distributed-Real-Time-Systems/README.md

     - Priority: Task priority (assigned by Rate Monotonic scheduling, with lower period yielding higher priority)

 * These examples illustrate one possible format.
 Students may use a different format and create additional test cases.

+## Running the Application
+     for running the application from Main class.